BMW 5 Series: Second generation (E28; 1981)

-The E28 is the second generation of 5 Series, manufactured for model years 1981-1988 as a sedan.
+The E28 is the second generation of 5 Series, manufactured from 1981 to 1988 as a sedan.
 It was initially offered with petrol four-cylinder and six-cylinder engines.

 In 1983, a diesel engine became available for the first time in a 5 Series.
 The E28 was the first 5 Series with the centre console angled towards the driver and the option of anti-lock brakes (ABS).

 The E28 M5 began a line of M5 high performance models that has continued through every generation since.
 It was powered by the S38B35 and the M88/3 six-cylinder engines.